 Finca Santa Maria has been growing coffee for about 40 years high in the mountains of the Nariño region of Colombia.
 The farm benefits from an elevation of almost 1900 meters and rich volcanic soils.
-It is now in the process of changing its name to Finca Valeria, in honor of Armando's daughter.

 The farm's original owners set goals with clear technical concepts on how to grow their Caturra variety to produce the best results.
 They took steps to make their farm environmentally sound, incorporating a shade canopy to maintain a natural balance between flora and fauna.
 Sustainable farming techniques and soil conservation initiatives have produced amazing results for their Caturra variety.

 In the early 1990’s, the ownership of the farm changed hands, and is now managed by Armando Benavides Portilla.
 Armando maintained the sustainable practices that produced such great results over the history of the farm.
 His first initiative in the 1990s was replanting the trees.
 Finca Santa Maria is a role model example of sustainable agriculture and regional management practices in Colombia, hosting multiple tours for local farmers, technical institutions and universities.

 Since 2020, Armando has shifted processing of Finca Santa Maria’s coffee to his friend Huber Castillo’s wet mill at Finca El Paseo.
 Since taking over operations at Finca El Paseo in 2015, Huber has spent an enormous amount of time and energy educating himself about coffee processing, diving head first into processing experiments.
 Over the years, Armando has provided guidance to Huber with respect to improving cup quality.
 Having observed Huber’s dedication and consistency, Armando felt confident moving Santa Maria’s cherries to the new site.